Olacgk/alx-low_level_programming/0x02-functions_nested_loops/README.md

 8. a function that prints every minute of the day of jack Bauer
 9. a function that prints the 9 times table
 10. a function that adds two integers
 11. a function that prints all natural numbers from n to 98
+12. a function that prints the n times table